cassidyjames/cassidyjames.github.io/home/index.md

 Oh boy.
 I found a good deal on a lot of these lights on eBay and have regretted ever since.

 Some folks say they work fine for them!
-It may be a conflict with a specific device, Zigbee channel, neighbor interference, or just a bad batch, but **every single one** of these bulbs has had issues ranging from annoying (glitchy color changing), to unacceptable (requiring a reset to come back online every week or two), to literally unusable (falling off the network and never coming back—even post factory reset).
+It may be a conflict with a specific device, Zigbee channel, neighbor interference, or just a bad batch, but **every single one** of these RGBW and tunable white bulbs has had issues ranging from annoying (glitchy color changing), to unacceptable (requiring a reset to come back online every week or two), to literally unusable (falling off the network and never coming back—even post factory reset).

+I do have a few of the warm white models still working and while they _mostly work,_ they still are some of the least reliable ones; they sometimes get stuck on or off, requiring a power cycle or reset to get them back on the network.

-Apparently there were sold under the Lightify brand with their own hub, but some bulbs are advertised under the OSRAM and Sylvania brands.
+Apparently these bulbs were sold under the Lightify brand with their own hub, but some bulbs are advertised under the OSRAM and Sylvania brands.
 Lightify shut down and stopped supporting their hub, but thanks to the magic of Zigbee, _technically_ the bulbs should still be fine to use with other hubs.
 But I do **not** recommend it under any circumstances based on my experiences.

 #### Sengled _👎 Avoid_